withastro/astro/.changeset/chilled-geese-worry.md

 The `prerender` feature is now enabled by default when using `output: 'server'`.
 To prerender a particular page, add `export const prerender = true` to your frontmatter.

 > **Warning**
 > Integration authors that previously relied on the exact structure of Astro's v1.0 build output may notice some changes to our output file structure.
-Please should test your integrations to ensure compatability.
+Please test your integrations to ensure compatability.